c0nD/CreampuffBOT/README.md

 - Please check out `linux_mac_tesseract` for instructions on how to set up tesseract for a Linux/Mac system.
 ### Windows
 - Please check out `windows_tesseract` for instructions on how to set up tesseract for a Windows system.

-## Dependencies
-- Tesseract (see above)
-- To install the Python dependencies, run the following in your terminal from the root directory `./CreampuffBOT`
-> `pip3 install -r requirements.txt`